Qtorial/firebase/README.md

 and publish them with firebase deploy.

 ?
 What file should be used for Firestore Rules? firestore.rules ?
 File firestore.rules already exists.
-Do you want to overwrite it with the Firestore Rules from the Firebase Console?
+Do you want to overwrite it with the Firestore Rules from the Firebase Con sole?
 No

 Firestore indexes allow you to perform complex queries while maintaining performance that scales with the size of the result